cyevgeniy/evg.moe/content/js/lwvc-input/index.md

 can't directly update `modelValue`.
 Instead, we emit `update:modelValue` event with the text in the input field.

-This code is iside `onInput` function:
+It's all done in the `onInput` function:

 ```
 function onInput(e: Event) {